 Best Budget Condenser Microphone Selection Methodology

-We looked at popular and highly rated condenser microphones in the sub $100 price range and to ensure that you can readily buy the mics recommended in this guide, we only considered those that are widely available from major US-based retailers.
-For this 2024 edition we gathered over 164,000 relevant review and rating sources and came up with a shortlist of 38 condenser mics - you can see them all in the Music Gear Database.
+For this edition, we gathered over 87,900 relevant review and rating sources and came up with a shortlist of 14 condenser mics.
+You can see them all in the Music Gear Database.
 These rating sources were then processed by the Gearank Algorithm to provide the rating scores out of 100 we used to rank the mics according to their XLR or USB connection type.
 For more information about our methods, please read How Gearank Works.

 About the Author and Contributors